Understand how your CPC compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-Hardware and Networking advertisers in Germany ran well below the global Facebook Ads benchmarks for cost-per-click (CPC) across the past year, but the real story is the rhythm: a steep Q1 trough, a strong Q2 rebound, late-summer softening, and a sharp November surge before settling back in December.
-The pattern is choppy and more volatile than the global baseline, with standout lows in March and October and peaks in May and November.
+Hardware and Networking advertisers in Germany spent notably less per click than the global market in 2025, but with sharper swings month to month.
+The local median CPC averaged 0.65, well below the 1.13 global benchmark, with dramatic dips in March and October and powerful rebounds in May and November.
+The year opened at 0.81 in January and closed at 0.75 in December, a modest 7% slide that broadly echoed the global easing from 1.12 to 1.05.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Hardware and Networking in Germany compared to the global benchmark.

 Insights & analysis of Facebook advertising costs